ArtifexSoftware/mupdfpy-julian/README.md

     pip install pytest fontTools
     pytest PyMuPDF

-### Known failures as of 2022-12-08:
+### Known issues as of 2023-1-03:

-    Stories are not implemented so all the Story tests fail.
+* Stories are not implemented so all the Story tests fail.

+* On Windows, low level callbacks do not handle fz exceptions (because the C API is not visible at the moment).

 ## Details